What is an XML Sitemap? SEO Guide for Beginners

 Learn what an XML sitemap means in SEO, why it matters, and how to use it to improve your search rankings.

-An XML sitemap is a structured file that lists all important URLs on your website, helping search engines discover and crawl your content more efficiently.
-It acts like a roadmap for Googlebot, telling it exactly which pages exist, when they were last updated, and how important they are relative to other pages on your site.
+An XML sitemap is a structured file that lists the important URLs on your website, helping search engines discover and crawl your content more efficiently.
+It acts like a roadmap for Googlebot, telling it which pages exist and, optionally, when each was last modified.
+The format follows the open Sitemaps protocol at sitemaps.org, which Google, Bing, and other major engines support.
 You can find most sitemaps at yourdomain.com/sitemap.xml.

 Why XML Sitemaps Matter for SEO